chainer/chainerrl-visualizer/README.md

   - `reset`: Reset the environment to initial state.
   - `step` : Take `numpy.ndarray` action as argument, and proceed enviroment one step.
   - `render` : Return 3D `numpy.ndarray` which represents RGB image shaped `(height, width, 3)` describing env state.
-- If you'd like to change this app's log directory name, you can specify by passing the name to `log_dir` argument.
+- If you'd like to change this app's log directory name, you can specify one by passing the name to `log_dir` argument.
   This directory is assumed to be relative directory from python main execution.
-- If your agent's model contains RNN part, you have to specify `contains_rnn` argument to be `True`.
+- If your agent's model contains RNN part, you have to specify `contains_rnn=True`.
-- If the input of your agent's model is raw image pixel data (or modified one), you have to specify `raw_image_input` to be `True`.
+- If the input of your agent's model is raw image pixel data (or modified one), you have to specify `raw_image_input=True`.

 ## Env object interface
 ### reset